parsonsmr/openscholarship-storymapjs/day-2/day-2-part-1.md

 * University of Virginia Library, ["Data Types & File Formats"](https://data.library.virginia.edu/data-management/plan/format-types/ "University of Virginia Library Data Types and File Formats")
 * University of Washington Libraries, ["Find Data"](https://guides.lib.uw.edu/research/dmg/finddata "Find Data")
 * Michigan State University Libraries, [How to Cite Data](https://libguides.lib.msu.edu/c.php?g=96245&p=626236 "How to Cite Data")

+Whenever you're ready, proceed to [Day 2, Part 2](https://negeenaghassi.github.io/openscholarship-dataviz/day-2/day-2-part-2 "Day 2, Part 2") in order to be introduced to the data visualization tool for this week and instructions on how to create your own data visualization.
+You can also [return to the homepage](https://negeenaghassi.github.io/openscholarship-dataviz/index.html "return to the homepage")